alinka955/activity-view/README.md

 If the node is colored in yellow, that means that either node's memory or CPUs are more than 75% occupied.

 The red color signifies anomaly - either the node is down or the number of cores used is more than 52.
 In the snapshot of the map above, nodes 'spdr16' and 'spdr51' are highlighted in red and respectively display 88 and 92 cores as used.
 This happened because users underestimated the resources that their job needed.
-That is why, although the numbers in columns 'Allocated' are within appripriate limits, the numbers in columns 'Used' overflow.
+That is why, although the numbers in columns 'Allocated' are within appropriate limits, the numbers in columns 'Used' overflow.

 ## Functionality
-While the map is open, one can press q ro quit it, h to see a help message, and any other key to refresh the map.
+While the map is open, one can press q to quit it, h to see a help message, and any other key to refresh the map.

 Due to the shell function included as a separate file in the repository, it is possible to run this program from a command line by typing ```activity-view```.